 A food dehydrator is a countertop appliance that circulates warm air through a compartment to dry small pieces of food.
 There are a handful of different styles, but they all essentially work the same way.

-Though you can use an oven to produce similar results, a dedicated dehydrator’s benefit is that it won’t be in your way when you want to make dinner.
+Though you can use an oven to produce similar results, the benefit of a dedicated dehydrator is that it won’t be in your way when you want to make dinner.

 More: Learn Why You Should Vacuum Seal Dehydrated Food